-Using the default settings of medium sensitivity, the actiwatch defined sleep parameters) based on movement in 30 second epochs.
-Actigraphy data were downloaded to Philips Actiware software and cleaned using information from the caregiver sleep diary and the event marker according to the protocol outlined in Trickett et al., (2019) [] and Agar et al., (2022) [].
-This protocol was developed to maximise accuracy of the data and remove artefact which can make actigraphy unreliable [].
+Using the default settings of medium sensitivity, the actiwatch defined sleep parameters based on movement in 30-s epochs.
+Actigraphy data were downloaded to Philips Actiware software and cleaned using information from the caregiver sleep diary and the event marker according to the protocol outlined in Trickett et al. [4] and Agar et al. [38].
+This protocol was developed to maximize accuracy of the data and remove artifact which can make actigraphy unreliable [45].
 For example, sleep intervals would be excluded if the diary suggested that the watch had been removed overnight or adjusted if the diary suggested the child was sedentary rather than asleep in the early evening (see Supplementary Material 3 for the full protocol and Supplementary Material 4 for a summary of key parameters derived from actigraphy).
-This protocol is intended to standardise and make explicit the visual inspection process that typically occurs as part of cleaning actigraphy [see ].
+This protocol is intended to standardize and make explicit the visual inspection process that typically occurs as part of cleaning actigraphy [46].

 All data were cleaned by the first author, and 25% of participants' data were cleaned by a research assistant to assess inter-rater reliability of the cleaning protocol.
-A two-way mixed-effects model inter-rater reliability analysis [] was used to assess the absolute agreement of the two raters on each average parameter.
-Overall intra-class coefficients ranged from .921-.999, thus reliability of the cleaning protocol was excellent.
+A two-way mixed-effects model inter-rater reliability analysis [47] was used to assess the absolute agreement of the two raters on each average parameter.
+Overall intra-class coefficients ranged from 0.921 to 0.999, thus reliability of the cleaning protocol was excellent.